werner291/oblot-sim/README.md

 - Framework code that can be used to implement new robot control algorithms.
 - A headless, event-based simulation that can be used to simulate a number of robots interacting with eachother.
-- A GUI that can be used to visualise a simulation, including replaying the simulation through time, editing the timeline with new events, etc...
+- A nl.tue.oblotsim.GUI that can be used to visualise a simulation, including replaying the simulation through time, editing the timeline with new events, etc...

 ## Usage